1. Why have a Commissioner for KI?

 The Office of the Commissioner for Kangaroo Island and the Kangaroo Island Council are two distinct organisations.
 The Council is a Local Government authority established under the Local Government Act with a Mayor and elected members elected by the community of Kangaroo Island to represent their interests and to provide infrastructure and local governance.

 The Commissioner’s role and functions is established under the Commissioner for Kangaroo Island Act and the appointment of the Commissioner is made by the Governor of South Australia.
-The Office of the Commissioner for Kangaroo Island is a statutory office established within the Department of Planning, Transport and Infrastructure.
+The Office of the Commissioner for Kangaroo Island is a statutory office established within the Department of Infrastructure and Transport.

 Both the Council and the Commissioner oversee the effective delivery of government services and infrastructure and it is expected that they will work collaboratively to improve outcomes on the Island.